· Programming · 12 min read

 One gym had a member named Nicole.
 Blue level.
 Had the running record for monthly attendance three years in a row.
 Dedicated, consistent, knew the system inside and out.
 She was not a technical coach.
 She had not spent years studying programming.
 But she wanted to start coaching.

-With the system, she could.
-She read the coach notes before class.
+With our system, she could.
+We provide coaches notes for every day.
+She would read through the coaches notes before class.
 She understood how the levels worked.
-She could look at a member’s data and say with confidence, “Here is your version of this workout.”
+She could look at a member's data and say with confidence, "Here is your version of this workout."
 From day one.

 But 7 Levels Is Just the Surface